foundryvtt/dnd5e/CONTRIBUTING.md

 ### Bugs

-- Ensure that the bug is reproducable with no modules active.
-If the bug only happens when a module is active, report that to the module's author.
+- Ensure that the bug is reproducible with no modules active.
+If the bug only happens when a module is active, report it to the module's author instead.
 - Provide hosting details as they might be relevant.
-- Provide clear step-by-step reproduction steps, as well as what you expected to happen during those steps vs what actually happened.
+- Provide clear step-by-step reproduction instructions, as well as what you expected to happen during those steps vs what actually happened.

 ### Feature Requests

 Any feature request should be considered from the lens of "Does this belong in the core system?"

-- Does the RAW support this feature?
+- Do the Rules as Written (RAW) support this feature?
 If so, provide some examples.
 - Is the missing feature in the System Reference Document?
 If not, it might still be supportable, but it is worth mentioning in the request.
 - Does this feature help a GM run a fifth edition game in Foundry VTT?